 documented in the Torah for eternity, teaches us again that what a Jewish mother

+can give to her child, cannot be duplicated by the very best babysitters.
 Now, although the Rebbe did not imply that one should never leave the baby with

 a babysitter, what he did imply was that we should not make light of our G-d-given